 (Many thanks to Tim Rylands for this post, and several others on this blog!)

-The day could be a fabulous opportunity to stimulate some writing, research and investigations in to women from the past, or today’s pioneers.
+The day could be a fabulous opportunity to stimulate some writing,

 Ada Lovelace is widely held to have been the first computer programmer.
 Close friends with inventor Charles Babbage, Lovelace was intrigued by his Analytical Engine and in 1842, she translated a description of it by Italian mathematician Luigi Menabrea.

-Babbage asked her to expand the article, “as she understood it so well”, and this was when she wrote several early ‘computer programs’.
-Her notes on the engine include what is recognised as the first algorithm intended to be processed by a machine; thanks to this, she is sometimes considered the world’s first computer programmer.
+the engine include what is recognised as the first algorithm intended to be processed by a machine; thanks to this, she is sometimes considered the world’s first computer programmer.
 Ada’s notes are important in the early history of computers.
-She also foresaw the capability of computers to go beyond mere calculating or number-crunching while others, including Babbage himself, focused only on these capabilities.

 Ada was the only legitimate child of the poet Lord Byron (with Anne Isabella Milbanke, 11th Baroness Wentworth).
 Ada died of cancer at 36, her potential tragically unfulfilled.